Znergy/epicodus-profiles/README.md

 ## Description

 A web application for students from all tracks to connect and learn about one another.
 On my first day of class I was surrounded by thirty-five strangers.
 I didn't know anyone's name or background and it took multiple weeks to build enough rapport to learn how amazing my fellow class mates are.
-Epicodus profiles, breaks down a layer of anxiety and helps us all get to know each other much faster, in a non intense environment.
+At the end of the day, Epicodus profiles is intended to break down a layer of anxiety and help us all get to know each other much faster.

 ## Support and contact details